SHACHAR KARIV

 individuals.
 The estimated marginal propensity to consume (MPC)out of

-potential slow adjustment to changes in prices.
-The high MPC implies that
+adjustment to changes in prices.
+The high MPC implies that changes in gasoline

 -